Practice Essentials

 Prognosis

 Patients with type 1 DM who survive the period 10-20 years after disease onset without fulminant complications have a high probability of maintaining reasonably good health.
 Other factors affecting long-term outcomes are the patient’s education, awareness, motivation, and intelligence level.
-The 2012 American Diabetes Association (ADA) standard of care emphasizes the importance of long-term, coordinated care management for improved outcomes and suggests structural changes to existing systems of long-term care delivery.
-[5]
+A new recommendation in the ADA’s Standards of Care in Diabetes—2025 stresses that quality improvement initiatives and interprofessional teams are important “for supporting sustainable and scalable process changes that improve quality of care and health outcomes.”
+[4, 5]

 The morbidity and mortality associated with diabetes are related to the short- and long-term complications.
 Such complications include the following: